 We are a frugal household so that’s just crazy to me.
 That is a huge difference in price!
 Some herbs are more expensive than this of course.
 But overall, you’ll get a lot more bang for your buck using loose leaf.

 As stated earlier, dried herbs lose their potency after a while.
 With trusted herbal suppliers they ensure that the herbs you buy are still “fresh,” even if they are dried.
 Herbs that are older do not usually spoil, they are just way less potent.
 Some prepackaged herbal teas can be sitting on the grocery shelf for quite a while (or that online warehouse.)

 Herbal suppliers are usually very focused on their product and ensure freshness.
 If you are using them for health, then you want them fresh, full of nutrients and healing phytochemicals.

 4. You can use your herbs for more than just tea

 Herbs can be used for so many things!
 You can use them in creams, salves, ointments, infusions, broths, soups and so much more.
+I use Calendula to make a homemade diaper cream.
 When you have loose herbs on hand, you tend to find awesome ways to use them.
 They are great for first aid, to heal the body and treat ailments, to nourish and to prevent diseases.

 5. Mix and match your own blends